Frequently asked questions quick links:

 To maximize the impact of awards, our fellowship committee decides which fellowships are distributed to whom.

-Our fellowships are available only for newly admitted Master of Design, Master of Design + MBA, and PhD students.
+Our awards are available only for newly admitted Master of Design, Master of Design + MBA, and PhD students.
 We do not offer awards to newly admitted MDM students.

-If I defer my admission, will I still receive my fellowship when I enter the program?
+If I defer my admission, will I still receive my scholarship or fellowship when I enter the program?

-Fellowships cannot be transferred from semester to semester.
-If you are unable to attend in the semester in which you were awarded a fellowship, you will be considered again for a fellowship for the semester in which you enroll.
-However, due to the competitive nature of the program, we cannot guarantee a fellowship will be available to you at that time.
+Awards cannot be transferred from semester to semester.
+If you are unable to attend in the semester in which you were awarded a scholarship or fellowship, you will be considered again for the semester in which you enroll.
+However, due to the competitive nature of the program, we cannot guarantee an award will be available to you at that time.